 - 7.1.1 Having identified the broad strategic options for implementing the Plan included in the Part 1 Local Plan, the Council has finalised its preferred LP2 development locations.
 Site appraisals have been undertaken on non-strategic sites across South Derbyshire and are set out at Appendix 3.
 Non-strategic sites included in this appraisal include sites of 0.5ha or larger and over and able to accommodate up to 99 homes. - 7.1.2 The appraisals have been refined through on-going evidence collection, discussions/representations with infrastructure providers and developers and other stakeholders and this process will continue as new information becomes available.
 Detailed site based mitigation has also been identified through on-going appraisals. - 7.1.3 In identifying the preferred sites the council has not sought to rank or weight sites according to the outcome of the detailed site appraisals, but rather use the information collected in respect of individual sites, coupled with other evidence such as representations from members of the public or key stakeholders to inform site selection.
-In all case detailed mitigation is included in the site appraisals set out at appendix 3 of this report and this will in turn help inform site mitigation requirements. - 7.1.4 However, whilst at this early stage the Council has sought to identify the constrainst and issues that apply to all sites, the Authority is still assembling data to help inform our considerations on the proposed sites.
-These will be finalised ahead of submission and will be inform that any evidence that continues to come foreward including through the Consultation process.
+In all case detailed mitigation is included in the site appraisals set out at appendix 3 of this report and this will in turn help inform site mitigation requirements. - 7.1.4 Whilst the Council has sought to identify the constraints and issues that apply to all sites based on a comprehensive evidence base, the Authority will continue to review any further data or information made available to us.